Scottish Links Golf

-Some other thoughts - Alastair and I both agreed that those who come to Scotland to play as many golf courses in the shortest amount of time do themselves a great disservice.
+Some other thoughts - Those who come to Scotland to play as many golf courses in the shortest amount of time do themselves a great disservice.
 Rather than savour the experience of playing one of the greatest golf courses in the world, some will play Muirfield then rush off to play St. Andrews or North Berwick or Gullane on the same day, not giving any of these fine golf courses time to settle into their consciousness.
-He suggests coming to Muirfield and playing a round in the morning, have a leisurely lunch, then play another round here in the afternoon.
+A better idea may be to come to Muirfield and play a round in the morning, have a leisurely lunch, then play another round here in the afternoon.
 In that way you immerse yourself into a more holistic experience, making it a day of golf you will never forget.
-And Mary-Alice and I both urge you to do this as well, so you have the opportunity to interract with the Scottish people whom we like so much.
+Mary-Alice and I both urge you to do this so you have the opportunity to interract with the Scottish people whom we like so much.

 Muirfield is in the town of Gullane, only a few minutes drive west from North Berwick.
 If you are not based in North Berwick and are coming from Edinburgh, just as you leave Gullane you'll see a sign on the left for Greywalls Hotel (there is no sign for Muirfield).
 Make a left and go straight ahead for a few hundred yards.
 You've arrived!

 What to Do besides golf at MuirfieldIn addition to the many wonderful places to visit and things to do on Scotland's Golf Coast (the East Lothian area), there is one very special place right adjacent to Muirfield Golf Course.
 If you like gardens and appreciate English garden history, visit Greywalls gardens.